marcotuiio/FeijaoFlutter/README.md

     * Fix initial config and show name on all screens DONE
     * Get new game from server and add to the already existing games DONE
     * Clean code DONE
-    * Fix quiz !!
+    * Fix quiz !!!!!!
     * What if gamesdata is empty?
 What to do then?
+DONE